chesyya/baosky-plugin-api-generator/plugin-docs/language-extensions/semantic-highlight-guide.md

 }
 ```

-In the example above, an extension declares a new type `templateType` and a new modifier `native`.
+In the example above, an 插件 declares a new type `templateType` and a new modifier `native`.
 By naming `type` as the super type, theme styling rules for `type` will also apply to `templateType`:

 ```json
 {